devrishivermaa/capsule-commandos/README.md

 - **Evaluations:** Includes testing and validation scripts, along with performance metrics and result analysis.
 - **Reports:** Holds documentation and performance summaries of models.
 - **CapsuleCommandos_Arxiv.pdf:** Contains research findings and methodologies

+## Results

+All evaluation metrics, including F1-score, accuracy, precision, and others, are provided within the Reports folder, organized for each model.
+Corresponding Excel files and code for calculating these metrics are located in the Evaluation folder

+## Contributors

+- **Dev Verma**
+- **Vibhor Saxena**
+- **Dhruv Sharma**
+- **Arpan Gupta**